skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Like I mentioned in previous sessions, Beck is an NPC that travels
 > with the party.
 Last week Dan (Skeeve) was responsible for splitting
-> some loot and said, "there is no way I'm giving money to the NPC".
+> some loot and said, "there is no way I'm giving money to the NPC."
 > This showed me that they didn't think of Beck as a character.
 He was
 > "just an NPC" to them.
 They often forgot he was even with them.
 They
 > just didn't care.
 This exit was a way to gracefully break from the